vtex-apps/external-promotion-provider-middleware/docs/README.md

 # Promotion Provider Middleware

-This app allows any external provider to have its promotions applied to any SKU in the cart during an end user checkout experience.
+This app allows external providers to apply promotions to any SKUs in the shopping cart during an end-user checkout experience.

 ## Getting Started